Cinnamon Cashew Coffee

 Now with cooler weather and less hours of sunshine, it’s the perfect time to make a little pick-me-up beverage at home.
 This delicious (and healthy!) coffee gives you the caffeine kick you need to jump start your day.
 (Coffee addicts raise your hand! ;)) It’s incredibly creamy without any dairy, all due to the wonderful homemade cashew milk that is frothy and thick.
 You’d never believe that this tasty drink is actually vegan because it is so incredibly creamy!

-Because I so rarely drink coffee, the caffeine does wonders for me.
+Confession time: I rarely drink coffee.
+Which means that on the seldom occasions that I do, the caffeine does wonders for me.
 After half a cup I feel like I am going to turn green, rip off my sweater and bust through the walls.
 It’s as though I could run a marathon- while writing an entire post- while on a bicycle.
 It hits me hard!
 It’s like a super high, which also has some side effects though.
 My hands get really shaky and I get a tad nervous.
-Last time I had a cup, I accidentally stuck my SD card into the cd slot which nearly gave me a heart attack.
+Last time I had a cup, I accidentally stuck my SD card into the CD slot which nearly gave me a heart attack.
 Fortunately I was able to retrieve it (and all the hundreds of photos I had just taken with it).
 So ya, whenever I drink coffee it comes with a risk.

 To make the cashew milk, you’ll need a high power blender.
 If you read my blog posts on a regular basis, you’ll know that I am a huge fan of the Vitamix.
 It’s incredibly reliant and very practical as I do not need to peel, soak or finely chop anything before blending.
 This saves quite some time and makes cooking a breeze.
 If you do not own a Vitamix or any other adjacent blender, you’ll need to pre-soak the cashews for about 4 hours, or even better the night before.
 This helps your blender pulverize the cashews without leaving behind a grainy texture.